-You can turn the signal layer on and off by clicking the Layer Button.
-When the button is On, it shows the display color on your image.
+Turn the signal layer on and off by clicking the Layer Button.
+When the button is On, it shows the display color on the image.
 When the button is Off, it is drawn with a hatch pattern.
 (See Figure 3.26.)